 Rattan: Rattan is a material made from rattan vines woven together to create furniture.
 The rattan can be natural or synthetic, with synthetic rattan being used more for outdoor furniture.
 Rattan armoires provide a classic texture, are sophisticated and always in style.
 Rattan comes naturally in grays, browns, and blacks and can be painted in other colors to match your design and style.

-Rattan armoires are not as heavy as solid wood, but even though it’s a lighter material, it’s equally durable and long-lasting.
-Hardwood armoires are challenging to move, but rattan armoires are easily slid on a smooth surface or carried.
+Rattan armoires are not as heavy as solid wood, but even though they are lighter materials, they are equally durable and long-lasting.
+Hardwood cabinets are challenging to move, but rattan units are easily slid on a smooth surface or carried.

 Natural rattan is easy to clean but is prone to mold if exposed to long-term moisture.
 An old toothbrush is a great way to reach in grooves and crevices to remove dirt and dust.
 Always wipe dry after cleaning and remove stains immediately.